gjhead/Starter-Files-Grunt/README.md

 I update these often and most likely what is here on github may be out of date or missing something.
 Generally, I'll update these a bit with every project I work on.
 Usually the updates have to do with my SASS files, but once in a while I'll change something with my grunt workflow.
 Lately I have been changing my paths around a bit.

+It is assumed you are already running some sort of a webserver on your dev environment.
+In my case, it's usually MAMP.

 These files are for a specific vanilla project.

 Uses grunt for workflow and the following: